Geodels/gospl/docs/tech_guide/index.rst

         **Short Description**
         ^^^

         The code is primarily a **parallel global scale landscape evolution model**, built to simulate **topography and basins** dynamics.
-It has the ability to track **two types of clastic sediment size**.
 The following processes are considered:

         - **river incision** and **deposition** using stream power law,
         - continental **deposition** in depressions,